section-engineering-education/engineering-education/content/articles/The-concept-of-cookies-in-servlets/index.md

 ### Cookie class and the methods required for cookies

 #### Cookie class
- A `Cookie`, is a class that contains several cookie-related methods that allow you to use cookies.
+A `Cookie` class contains several cookie-related methods that allow you to use cookies.
 #### Methods of Cookie class
 - `void setMaxAge()`: For example, this method can be used to set Cookie's maximum age.
 The cookie lifetime can be specified when max-age is set in web applications.
 - `void setValue()`: When a new value is assigned to the cookie, this method is used.